GovernanceIsAlignment/OpenCall/README.md

 ## Why misalignment is the current default path

-If we frame alignment as “maximizing the likelihood of an outcome that, if described to you, seems aligned with human values” then the actual results for humanity/economy/society of the creation of AGI might appear to be determined less by the AGI/ASI’s intrinsic safety mechanisms, and more by the external environment and power structures in which that system operates.
+If we frame alignment as “maximizing the likelihood of an outcome for mankind that, if described to you, seems aligned with human values” then the actual results for humanity/economy/society of the creation of AGI/ASI might appear to be determined less by the AGI/ASI’s intrinsic safety mechanisms, and more by the external environment and power structures in which that system operates.